indimail/indimail-virtualdomains/.github/README-indimail.md

 Some mail providers like hotmail, yahoo restrict the number of connections from a single IP and the number of mails that can be delivered in an hour from a single IP.
 To increase your ability to deliver large number of genuine emails from your users to such sites, you may want to send out mails from multiple IP addresses.

 IndiMail has the ability to call a custom program instead of [qmail-local(8)](https://github.com/indimail/indimail-mta/wiki/qmail-local.8) or [qmail-remote(8)](https://github.com/indimail/indimail-mta/wiki/qmail-remote.8).
-This is done by defining the environment variable QMAILLOCAL or QMAILREMOTE. [qmail-remote(8)](https://github.com/indimail/indimail-mta/wiki/qmail-remote.8) can use the environment variable OUTGOINGIP to set the IP address of the local interface when making outgoing connections.
-By writing a simple script and setting QMAILREMOTE environment variable pointing to this script, one can randomly chose an IP address from the control file
+This is done by defining the environment variable **QMAILLOCAL** or **QMAILREMOTE**. [qmail-remote(8)](https://github.com/indimail/indimail-mta/wiki/qmail-remote.8) can use the environment variable **OUTGOINGIP** to set the IP address of the local interface when making outgoing connections.
+By writing a simple script and setting **QMAILREMOTE** environment variable pointing to this script, one can randomly chose an IP address from the control file

 `/etc/indimail/control/outgoingip`